MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/adding-parameter-sets-to-a-cmdlet.md

 ---
+ms.date: 09/13/2016
+ms.topic: reference
-title: "Adding Parameter Sets to a Cmdlet | Microsoft Docs" ms.date: "09/13/2016"
+title: Adding Parameter Sets to a Cmdlet
-helpviewer_keywords:
-  - "parameter sets [PowerShell Programmer's Guide]"
+description: Adding Parameter Sets to a Cmdlet
 ---
 # Adding Parameter Sets to a Cmdlet